MIC-DKFZ/nnUNet/documentation/dataset_format.md

      "overwrite_image_reader_writer": "SimpleITKIO"  # optional!
 If not provided nnU-Net will automatically determine the ReaderWriter
      }

+The channel_names determine the normalization used by nnU-Net.
+If a channel is marked as 'CT', then a global normalization based on the intensities in the foreground pixels will be used.
+If it is something else, per-channel z-scoring will be used.
+See our paper for more details. nnU-Net v2 intoduces a few more normalization schemes to choose from and allows you to define your own, see [here](explanation_normalization.md) for more information.

 Important changes relative to nnU-Net V1:
 - "modality" is now called "channel_names" to remove strong bias to medical images
 - labels are structured differently (name -> int instead if int -> name).
 This was needed to support [region-based training](region_based_training.md)